-A teenager has been airlifted to hospital after getting into difficulty while swimming in Co Clare this afternoon.
+A swimmer has been airlifted to hospital after she was successfully resuscitated following an accident in Co Clare this afternoon.